THE HEALTH RISKS OF CONSUMING EXCESSIVE SUGAR

 Consult a professional.
 If you binge on sugar when you’re upset or stressed out, or if you eat excessive amounts regularly, consider talking to a therapist.
 Emotional eating is a common problem and dealing with the issues that underlie it may help end your sugar addiction.
 And imagine how the overall quality of your life will improve!

 Probiotics to the rescue.
-Beneficial bacteria in your digestive tract has substantial positive effects on your brain, immunity system, and digestive health.
+Beneficial bacteria in your digestive tract have substantial positive effects on your brain, immunity system, and digestive health.
 Recent research published in the Journal of Scientific Reports maintains healthy gut bacteria help mitigate sugar cravings.5 One of the best ways to encourage healthful gut bacteria is to take a daily probiotic.
 You can reduce digestive problems that excessive sugar consumption causes like gas, diarrhea, bloating, and constipation.

 - “Is Sugar More Addictive Than Cocaine?”
 Wbur.Org. http://www.wbur.org/hereandnow/2015/01/07/sugar-health-research.